Pistachio Fluff

 (1)

-Light, bright, and oh-so-sweet, this fluffy salad can be eaten as a dessert, a side dish, or even as a snack on its own.
+Light, bright, and oh-so-sweet, pistachio fluff can be eaten as a dessert, a side dish, or even as a snack on its own.

 Southern Living Pistachio Fluff in a bowl to serve with two servings scooped out nearby